FreeMasen/WiredForge.com/content/blog/misc/getpid.md

 2222 wiredforge
 ```

 To make sure I only have one line I pass the result of `egrep` to `head` which will just truncate the result to the first new line.
 Then I pass the result to `sed`, a stream editor, with the argument `s/^[ \t]*//`, by passing the `s` flag, I am telling `sed` that I want to do a substitution and the syntax here is `/[target]/[new value]/`.
 So `/^[ \t]*//` is saying replace any combinations of space or tab at the start of the text with nothing, effectively trimming any leading whitespace.
-Finally we pass the output of `sed` to `cut` with the arguments `d` which takes in the deliminator and the flag `f` which takes the desired position of the result, so split the text on a space and give me the first one.
+Finally we pass the output of `sed` to `cut` with the arguments `d` which takes in the deliminator and the flag `f` which takes the desired position of the result, so split the text on spaces and give me the first part.
 All of that together should I should end up with `2222`

 This works ok, though it is difficult to remember when I want to add a redeploy script to a new long running process.
 So I decided I wanted to build a small program that would do most of this for me, *not in bash*.